grhervas/Energy-production-Spain/README.md

 - To achieve the objectives agreed upon to fight climate change, the emissions of CO2 are capped.
 - Each region has a certain maximum capacity to produce energy in each of the different ways.
 Each region has a certain maximum capacity to produce energy in each of the different ways.

+The project was inspired by an assignment from an Optimization course in my Master's program.

+## Files description

+- *production.csv*.
+The input data already extracted and preprocessed from the data sources shown below.

+- *energy_prod_spain.ipynb*.
+Jupyter notebook with the code and explanations.

 ## Data sources

 - [*2018 Spanish Electric System Report*](https://www.ree.es/es/datos/publicaciones/informe-anual-sistema/informe-del-sistema-electrico-espanol-2018).